 New digital editions: classics as board game apps

 Board games like Monopoly, Man does not annoy you or game of life have long existed as digital alternatives.
-Because many classics from the field of board and card games are enjoyed and played a lot, developers are happy to look at the opportunities that are offered to them in the exploitation of existing brands.
-Asmodee Digital has also recognized that it is worth squeezing cult games into a digital corset.
+Because many classics from the field of board and card games are enjoyed and played a lot, developers are looking forward to the possibilities that exist when exploiting existing brands.
+Also Asmodee Digital has recognized that it is worthwhile to squeeze cult games into a digital corset.

 The entertaining placement game Carcassonne by Hans im Glück is one of the board games that will appear as a digital version in the fourth quarter of 2017.
 Carcassonne was already available in app stores, but Asmodee Digital has been sprucing up and improving it.
 What we were able to allude to at SPIEL'17 made an excellent impression.